tanktejas/hackathon/README.md

 ### Hello Everyone,

-### This is STUHELP Platfrom which consist various courses and competition for student to improve their skills and make them competitive.
+### This is STUHELP Platfrom which consist various courses and competition for student to improve their academic and soft - skills and make them competitive.
 ### we have lots of feature and functionality so make sure you visit every possible corner.

 ### Tech-stack Used :